Germany's gas crisis in charts: Pipeline repair, and then what?

 Register now for FREE unlimited access to Reuters.com

-FRANKFURT, July 8 (Reuters) - The flow of gas from Russia to Germany through the Nord Stream 1 pipeline will stop on Monday for a planned 10-day maintenance period.
+FRANKFURT, July 11 (Reuters) - The flow of gas from Russia to Germany through the Nord Stream 1 pipeline stopped on Monday as a planned 10-day maintenance period began.
 The question is: Will flows then resume?

-Germany is largely dependent on Russian gas to fuel its export-led economy and to keep homes warm.
-But Europe's largest economy has been bracing for a possible complete halt in Russian supplies if Moscow steps up its use of gas as an economic weapon against the West while it wages war in Ukraine.
+Germany, Europe's largest economy, is largely dependent on Russian gas to fuel its export-led economy and to keep homes warm.
+But the nation has been bracing for a possible complete halt in Russian supplies if Moscow steps up its use of gas as an economic weapon against the West while it wages war in Ukraine.

 Already down from last year, Russian gas flows slowed even further through the Nord Stream 1 pipeline last month, and Berlin moved to the second of three stages of its supply emergency plan. read more